Documentation Index

 How they work in the editor

 Add a computed field to your form the same way you’d add any other field.
 Drag it from the field palette or click to add it.
 In the canvas, it shows a “Read-only” tag to indicate it cannot be edited.
-The settings panel for computed fields shows a simplified set of options:- Label: the field name shown on the form
+The settings panel for computed fields shows a simplified set of options:- Title and Description: the field title and optional help text

-- Show/hide rules: conditional visibility still works on computed fields
+- Conditional visibility: visibility rules still apply to computed fields

 Common questions